Print Driver Management: Nightmare or Piece of Cake?

 Although not having a print server is great, having to apply and update settings on every computer and workstation can negate, or even intensify, the strain on your IT team.
 No print server also means that any print issue will become a help desk call, whether it be installing a new printer or having to update settings.

-Anyone who spent any time in the IT field knows the pain that comes with print drivers.
+Though, anyone who has spent any time in the IT field knows the pain that comes with print drivers.
 I’m sure you have a war story or two yourself.
 Even just starting at 32 vs 64-bit is a struggle.
 Our friends at PrinterLogic have listed out the common problems with print driver management:

 - Driver confusion and incompatibility (e.g., 32- and 64-bit)